scality/metalk8s/docs/operation/volume_management/volume_creation_deletion_cli.rst

 .. note::

-   A **Volume** object can only be deleted if there is no backing storage, or if the volume is not in use.
-Otherwise, the volume will simply be marked for deletion and remain available until one of the conditions is met.
+   A volume object can only be deleted if there is no backing storage, or if the volume is not in use.
+Otherwise, the volume will be marked for deletion and remain available until one of the conditions is met.

 #.
-Delete a **Volume**.
+Delete a volume.

    .. code-block:: shell